Felicity Bryan MBE, 1945-2020

 Posted on 22/06/2020

-As you will have no doubt heard from the numerous news stories and social media posts, our deeply-loved Felicity died peacefully on Sunday, 21st June, at home, as she would have wanted, surrounding by her close family.
-Two days before, she was awarded her MBE medal in a small ceremony in her beautiful garden, a fitting commemoration of her incredible life.
+June 21, 2020: As you will have no doubt heard from the numerous news stories and social media posts, our deeply-loved Felicity died peacefully on Sunday in her beautiful home, as she would have wanted, surrounding by her close family.
+Two days before, she was awarded her MBE in a small ceremony in her beautiful garden, a fitting commemoration of her incredible life.

 Felicity was made an MBE in the Queen’s New Year’s Honours in recognition of her contribution to publishing over the last 48 years.